All Reservations require 2 weeks advance notice from the date requested.

 Programs must be free of charge and open to the public.
-They must be advertised through a wide variety of media.
-Programs provide opportunities for learning.
+They must be advertised through a wide variety of media and provide opportunities for learning.

 Business meetings do not have to be open to the public.
-They do not have to be directly associated with the City or the University.
-Generally, a request to hold a Business meeting in the Library is only approved once each year per each group.
+They do not have to be directly associated with the City or the University

 University and City-affiliated groups may use Meeting Rooms for non-recurring business meetings.